 Learning about cat care issues is an ongoing passion at my house.
 Maybe you know a “cat mom” that needs some solid information to keep her cat-babies healthy and happy.

-I’m a member of the AAFP’s Cat Friendly Practice Advisory Council, so I’m always happy to share great info from this organization.
-AAFP has created a feline hyperthroid disease brochure that you can download with all the details.
+AAFP’s Cat Friendly Practice has created a feline hyperthroid disease brochure that you can download with all the details.
 They’ve also shared this neato infographic, below, for quick reference.

 Do you have an aging cat?
 Has your kitty shown telltale signs of problems?
+Seren-Kitty had thickened claws from arthritis, and needed regular claw trims.
 Or maybe your feline kid has been diagnosed and gone through treatment for feline hyperthyroidism.
 Please share your experiences in the comments–it could help other “cat moms” out there!